affinitydb/doc/ChaosDB cpp.md

-#mvStore C++ Interface
+#ChaosDB C++ Interface
 Please read the brief [introduction](./terminology.md#c-interface).
-The bulk of the interface is defined in [mvstore.h](./sources/mvstore_h.html).
+The bulk of the interface is defined in [chaosdb.h](./sources/chaosdb_h.html).

-The main purpose of mvStore's C++ interface is to provide a means of integrating the mvStore database kernel into an embedding application, such as a database server or an embedded system.
+The main purpose of ChaosDB's C++ interface is to provide a means of integrating the ChaosDB database kernel into an embedding application, such as a database server or an embedded system.
 The "bare-metal" nature of the interface is meant to introduce no artificial overhead in those cases.